 Other Lemacks in Early County

 In support of this theory, however, I note that the 1850 census of Early County contained three young Lemacks persons who were living with other families: William B. Lemax (age 24) in the household of David Lewis, and Elizabeth Lemax (age 16) and Joseph Lemax (age 13) in the adjacent household headed by William Skeggs.
 All three were born in Georgia according to the 1850 census.
 (Elizabeth Lemacks apparently married Joshua Hutson on 23 January 1851 in neighboring Randolph County.)

 A clue to location

-The two adjacent households with these young Lemacks — the only persons in the county with that name — were living in the part of Early County that later became Calhoun County.
-In fact, they were apparently living in the vicinity of the town of Morgan. ((The families in neighboring households in the 1850 census were found in 1860 and 1870 living in Calhoun County with their Post Office listed as Morgan .
+The two adjacent households with these young Lemacks — the only persons in the county with that name — were living in the part of Early County that later became Calhoun County, specifically in the vicinity of the town of Morgan.
+(The families in neighboring households in the 1850 census were found in 1860 and 1870 living in Calhoun County with their Post Office listed as Morgan.)

 - Texas Death Certificate #11106. [↩]

 - Her name is mis-indexed as “Semacks” in one online index, but the original marriage record book clearly reads “Lemacks”. [↩]

 - Early County Marriage Book 2, page 41.
 The marriage record appears to read either “Talitha” or “Falitha”. [↩]

 - John Lemax, page 578: 2-0-1 with 13 slaves.
 John Lamox, page 572: 2-0-3 with no slaves. [↩]

 - Alfred J. Lemacks 10001-20001-9 slaves and John I. Lemacks 110001-022002-20 slaves. [↩]